Azure/azure-docs-sdk-dotnet/api/overview/azure/hdinsight.md

 }
 ```

----

 ## Jobs

-Use the Azure HDInsight jobs SDK for .NET to create, manage, and monitor jobs on a Hadoop cluster.
+Use the Azure HDInsight job SDK for .NET to create, manage, and monitor jobs on a Hadoop cluster.

 ### SDK Installation